Sherwood Park doctor suspended over fears his practice poses 'continuing risk to patients' | CBC News

 Suspended in 2012

-In 2012, Visconti was suspended for practice for 30 days after he was convicted on 31 counts of professional misconduct.
+In 2012, Visconti's practice was suspended for 30 days after he was convicted on 31 counts of professional misconduct.

 The convictions related to the way he treated nine patients with respiratory issues between 2002 and 2005.